RWXstoned/rwxstoned.github.io/_posts/2025-01-04-Reviewing-browser-hooks.md

 thumbnail-img: "https://rwxstoned.github.io/assets/img/5/mj.png"
 ---

+*EDIT 10th Jan.
+2025*

+[ *Aaron Klotz (@dblohm7), who worked at Mozilla, [reached out to me](https://twitter.com/dblohm7/status/1877062920665804925) to explain that he worked on this in an effort to prevent third-party software from messing with Firefox (which they did, mostly via wild DLL injections or patching).
+His [blog article at the time](https://dblohm7.ca/blog/2019/01/18/2018-roundup-q1/) goes into more details.* ]

+---

 While testing payloads, I stumbled across a security feature implemented within a popular browser, which acts like an EDR.
 By hooking a key Windows API, it checks thread creation at runtime and then decides whether this should run or not.

 ![](https://rwxstoned.github.io/assets/img/5/mj.png)

-*EDIT 10th Jan.
-2025*

-*Aaron Klotz (@dblohm7) [reached out to me](https://twitter.com/dblohm7/status/1877062920665804925) to explain that he worked on this in an effort to prevent third-party software from messing with Firefox (which they did, mostly via wild DLL injections or patching).
-His [blog article at the time](https://dblohm7.ca/blog/2019/01/18/2018-roundup-q1/) goes into more details.*

 ## Failing to run RWX shellcode in a common browser